-Since 1874, students at Colorado College have attended class in the shadow of Pike's Peak.
-Located approximately 70 miles south of Denver in Colorado Springs, Colorado College is known for its “Block Plan,” a unique academic schedule that allows students to focus on just one class every three and a half weeks rather than balancing several courses throughout one semester.
-Students dive deep into a subject, with each block covering the same amount of material as a course on the semester system.
+Since 1874, students at Colorado College have attended class in the shadow of Pike's Peak (known to the Ute as Tava).
+Located approximately 70 miles south of Denver in Colorado Springs, Colorado College is known for its “Block Plan”, a unique academic schedule that allows students to focus on just one class every three and a half weeks rather than balancing several courses throughout one semester.
+Students dive deep into subjects, with each block covering the same amount of material as a course on the semester system.
 The benefits?
-Students can study the film industry on location in Hollywood, find Jupiter during evening labs in Barnes Observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
+Students can study immigration on the U.S./Mexico border, find Jupiter during evening labs in Barnes Observatory, or traverse the natural wonders of the Southwest as a field archaeologist.

-After each block comes the “block break”, a four and a half day hiatus from class.
-Students take full advantage of both the college's campus activities and the surrounding mountains, returning to their next class refreshed and excited.
-With over 100 student clubs/organizations and 80 percent of the student body participating in volunteer opportunities, Colorado College students get a great balance of academics and extracurricular involvement.
+After each block comes the “block break”, a four and a half day hiatus from classes.
+Students take full advantage of both the college's campus activities and the surrounding Rockies, returning to their next class refreshed and excited.
+With over 100 student clubs/organizations and 80 percent of the student body participating in volunteer opportunities, Colorado College students receive a great balance of academics and extracurricular involvement.

 Fun fact: Colorado Springs averages 300 days of sunshine per year.